devnull-tools/boteco/channels/boteco-channel-irc/README.md

 - `irc.server`: the server to connect (defaults to `'localhost'`)
 - `irc.port`: the port to connect (defaults to `'6667'`)
 - `bot.command.prefix`: the regular expression that defines the command prefix (defaults to `'^boteco[,:]?\s+'`)
-- `delivery.consumers`: how much consumers will be present to dispatch messages back to the irc (defaults to `10`)

 ## How to add channels